Aditya Gadhvi: Career

-He was a winner of "E-Tv Lok Gayak Gujarat" a folk and Sufi singer 2 songs from the movie 'Kamasutra3D' sung by Gadhvi shortlisted for Oscar nominations in 2014.
-He was also winner of Gujarat's highest T.R.P gainer show "Lok Gaayak Gujarat" at the age of 18.
-After winning the show "Lok Gayak Gujarat", Gadhvi performed Gujarati folk music all over Gujarat, as well as in Hong Kong.
+He was a winner of ETV Lok Gayak Gujarat.
+A folk and Sufi singer, he sang 2 songs from the movie Kamasutra: The Revenge, which were shortlisted for nominations in the Best Original Song category for the 86th Academy Awards.
+After winning the show Lok Gayak Gujarat, Gadhvi performed Gujarati folk music all over Gujarat, as well as in Hong Kong.
 Gadhvi gave his voice to represent Gujarat's tableau in the Republic Day Parade of 26 January.
 This parade was in the presence of United States of America's President Barack Obama and India's Prime Minister Shri Narendra Modi, as well as thousands of other guests.
-Performed with A .R.
-Rahman as a backing vocalist in his live shows in Dubai, Vadodara, etc. Gadhvi has worked with A. R. Rahman on the Bollywood film 'Lekar Hum Deewana Dil'.
+He performed with A .R.
+Rahman as a backing vocalist in his live shows in Dubai, Vadodara, etc. Gadhvi has worked with A. R. Rahman on the Bollywood film Lekar Hum Deewana Dil.

-During IPL 2023, Aditya performed the Gujarat Titans anthem Aava De' before the match at Narendra Modi Stadium.
+During IPL 2023, Aditya performed the Gujarat Titans anthem "Aava De" before the match at Narendra Modi Stadium.
 Gadhvi has performed in a series of international live stage shows in the US and Canada.
-He is also set to be featured in the recently launched Coke Studio Bharat.
+He is also featured in the recently launched Coke Studio Bharat.

 He is popular for hits such as 'Sharato Lagu', 'Hellaro' and 'Love Ni Bhavai' among many others.
 Bollywood actress Priyanka Chopra has performed dandiya on Gadhvi's song when he performed "Dakla" song on Navratra festival.

 Prime Minister Narendra Modi praised the popular song 'Khalasi' and its singer, Aditya Gadhvi.
 The song, released by Coke Studio India in July 2023, quickly gained popularity.
 PM Modi retweeted a post where Aditya Gadhvi mentioned their first meeting, expressing admiration for the singer and the song.

+In the same year, he was featured on the song "Wheel of Time", from the album, Sounds of Kumbha, by Grammy-nominated producer Siddhant Bhatia alongside Ajay Prasanna and Yashraj.
+The album went on to be nominated at the 68th Annual Grammy Awards in the category for Best Global Music Album.

+International performances

+Gadhvi has performed in a series of international live stage shows in the United States and Canada, presenting Gujarati folk and contemporary music to Indian diaspora audiences.
+His overseas performances have included concerts, cultural festivals, and garba events held across multiple North American cities.